-1. Retains its original shape and appearance with use.

-2. Under normal conditions is expected to serve its intended purpose for longer than one year, and;

-3. Is non-expendable; that is, if the item is damaged or some of its parts are worn out, it is more feasible to repair the item than to replace it with a new unit.
+- 1. Retains its original shape and appearance with use. - 2.
+Is expected to serve its intended purpose for longer than one year under normal conditions; and - 3.
+Is non-expendable; that is, if the item is damaged or some of its parts are worn out, it is more feasible to repair the item than to replace it with a new unit.